 February and opens again on 1st March, so plan accordingly.

 This show is of 30 minutes.
 Its mesmerizing !

 Take a bus towards Ramblas again, and spot a famous club that hosts Flamenco dance, a traditional dance form of Spain.
 I bet you will totally enjoy it and will be glued to your seat during entire performance.
 The cost of Flamenco dance would be starting from 15 to 20 Euros -without food and drink, and starting 40 Euros -with food and drink.
 Different clubs offer different packages.
+Try from various options online too.
 Choose one and indulge !